top of page

 My next step was to put my bulbs in place.

 You might be wondering how deep I planted the bulbs.
 For this container, I stopped my soil about eight to nine inches below the top of the container.
 I needed to allow space for two things.
 First, more soil.
-The planting instructions for my bulbs recommended that they be planted at a depth of six to eight inches - when planted in the ground.
-I try to come close-ish to matching those depth recommendations when planting containers.
-That means I had to leave enough room to add at least six inches of additional soil on top.
+I aimed to add at least six inches of additional soil on top.
 Second, I needed room to add my holiday decoration layer.
 I planned on about two to three additional inches for this.

 Step Six: Cover the Bulbs with Potting Mix